rrthomas/lua-rrtlib/README.md

 [![travis-ci status](https://secure.travis-ci.org/rrthomas/lua-rrtlib.png?branch=master)](http://travis-ci.org/rrthomas/lua-rrtlib/builds)

-This is a collection of Lua libraries for Lua 5.1 and 5.2.
+This is a collection of Lua libraries for Lua >= 5.1.
 The libraries are copyright by their authors 2000-2013 (see the AUTHORS file for details), and released under the MIT license (the same license as Lua itself).
 There is no warranty.

 Rrtlib requires stdlib.
 The following modules have extra dependencies:

-    fstable: Lua 5.2, lfs, luaposix
+    fstable: Lua >= 5.2, lfs, luaposix

 Installation